Prostate cancer; Bladder cancer; Androgen receptor co-regulators; Androgen receptor signals; Steroid hormone receptors; Genitourinary pathology

-Dr. Miyamoto is an associate professor of urology and pathology at the Johns Hopkins School of Medicine.
+Dr. Miyamoto is an associate professor of pathology and urology at the Johns Hopkins School of Medicine.

-A specialist in genitourinary pathology, Dr. Miyamoto earned his medical degree and a doctoral degree in medicine (urology) from Japan’s Yokohama City University.
+A specialist in genitourinary pathology, Dr. Miyamoto earned his medical degree and a PhD degree in medicine (urology) from Yokohama City University.
 He trained and completed his residency at Yokohama City University Hospital.

 Dr. Miyamoto served as a hospital urologist in Japan before coming to the U.S.

-He completed an anatomic pathology residency at the University of Rochester Medical Center, a pathology research fellowship at the University of Wisconsin Comprehensive Cancer Center and a urological pathology research fellowship at The Johns Hopkins Hospital.
+Dr. Miyamoto completed an anatomic pathology residency at the University of Rochester Medical Center and a urological pathology clinical fellowship at The Johns Hopkins Hospital.

-Dr. Miyamoto has published scores of journal articles related to his research and has served as a reviewer for publications that include the International Journal of Urology, Proceedings of the National Academy of Sciences and British Journal of Cancer.
+Dr. Miyamoto has published more than 140 journal articles and book chapters related to his research and has served as a reviewer for publications in scores of journals.

-He also co-authored Gordo''s Guide to GU Pathology: A Resource for Urology and Pathology Residents.
+Dr. Miyamoto also edited Gordo''s Guide to GU Pathology: A Resource for Urology and Pathology Residents.